LLM Concentration Programs

 Requirements

-Students are encouraged to announce their intention to seek a certificate at the beginning of their academic year; no formal application is required.
-Before graduating, students must submit the Certificate Studies, Intention to Participate Form to the registrar’s office.
-To earn the Certificate in Financial Services Regulation, LLM candidates must:
+Students are encouraged to announce their intention to pursue a concentration at the beginning of their academic year; no formal application is required.
+Before graduating, students must submit the Intention to Add a Concentration to LLM Studies form to the registrar’s office.
+To earn the Concentration in Financial Services Regulation, LLM candidates must:

 • complete 9 credit hours of approved courses,